zverugin8/Terraform/cloud_agnostic_tasks/azure/task_azure.md

 Change init User Data script (Task 8) as follows:

--   Nginx binary should be installed on instance (`port=80`).
+-   Nginx binary should be installed on virtual machine (`port=80`).
 -   Variables RESOURCE_ID and VIRTUAL_MACHINE_UUID should be defined (see Task 8).
--   Nginx default page should be configured to return the same text as we put previously into the storage account in Task 8: "This message was generated on instance ${RESOURCE_ID} with the following UUID ${VIRTUAL_MACHINE_UUID}".
+-   Nginx default page should be configured to return the same text as we put previously into the storage account in Task 8: "This message was generated on virtual machine ${RESOURCE_ID} with the following UUID ${VIRTUAL_MACHINE_UUID}".
 -   Nginx server should be started.

 Run `terraform validate` and `terraform fmt` to check if your configuration is valid and fits to a canonical format and style.
 Do this each time before applying your changes.